therealprof/display-interface/README.md

 display drivers to be written in a hardware interface agnostic way and prevent code duplication and missing implementations.

+## Crate features

+Additional features can be enabled by adding the following features to your Cargo.toml.

+ - `async`: enables `AsyncWriteOnlyDataCommand`.
+Currently, this requires a nightly Rust compiler released on or after 2022-11-17.

 ## License

 Licensed under either of